wulffern/wulff.no/pages/06.weight-loss/default.md

   time I reduced intensity.
 I also discovered that I could, after about a few years, run at 65 % intensity (around 124 bpm), and then I could go for a long time.
-- I would strongly recommend [PAI Health](https://www.paihealth.com) , it's a really good tool for measuring if you're doing enough to keep healthy.
-Initially it was a struggle to get 100 PAI.
-These days, if I'm training really hard it climbs up to 250 PAI, but at that intensity I can only keep it going for a few weeks.
-Normally it hovers around 150 to 200 PAI (sometimes below 100, if I'm having a bad week).
 - A good thing to know, if you're in really bad shape, then every time you exercise will be extremely hard.
 Even running, in the beginning, was impossible for me without the heart rate climbing past 85 %